geraldstanje/elevator/README.md

  * pickup floorNumber direction - adds a pickup request to the pickupRequests queue.
 The arguments (floor_number, direction [1 == up, -1 == down]) are space separated.
  * exit - exits the program.

+#### FCFC Algorithm:
+  * FCFS-First Come First Serve is an algorithm which is the most simple and traditional way to control elevators.
+It doesn’t optimize the floors-searching and timing as well.
+Elevators work depends on the order of every request.
+The first one who sends the request can take the elevator first.

 #### Scheduling Algorithm:
+  * My scheduling algorithm is based on the elevator algorithm (also SCAN) which is described in the following article: http://en.wikipedia.org/wiki/Elevator_algorithm
-  * The elevator moves in the same direction as long as there are goalFloorNumber stored in the map called goalFloorNumber
+  * The elevator moves in the same direction as long as there are goalFloorNumber stored in the map called goalFloorNumber.
   * If the goalFloorNumber is empty, the elevator will go into an idle state and change the direction if there are requests in the opposite direction.

 #### Improvements to Scheduling:
-  *
+  * If there are two elevator moving in the same direction and the pickup request is in the same direction, we would assign the elevator with the lower number of passengers.
+This would add some load ballancing to distribute the passengers accross moving elevators.